Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Tackling Depression?
 Good Bacteria May Just Be the Boost You Need

-Wait… Intestine and mental health?
-Where's the relationship?
-It may sound pretty far-fetched, but it's anything but that.
+Wait… gut bacteria and mental health; where's the relationship?
+How has the digestive tract got to do with the brain?
+It may sound pretty far-fetched, but it's anything but.

 These good bacteria are known as probiotics and are often added as an ingredient in yogurt.
 When consumed, probiotics promote gut health.